walter-a-jablonowski/sys-2/ai.md

 Different types of entries can be defined in a file structure like

 - /types
-  - def.yml global definition, contains: definitions of default data fields of instances of types (same as the field definition in "type definition" sample below)
+  - def.yml global definition, contains: definitions of default data fields of instances of all types
     - time (string, YYYY-MM-DD HH:MM:SS)
     - name (string)
     - description (string)
-    - TASK: id: the id isn't explicitly defined here, derive it from the field "name" when an instance is created:
+    - each instance also has a field "id" which isn't explicitly defined here, derive it from the field "name" when an instance is created:
         - convert each word to first character uppercase
         - then remove all non alpha numeric chars
+        - add a unique user and date behind, seperated by hyphen: "-Default-YYMMDDHHMMSS" (the user currently is "Default" only)
   - /MyType_1
     - def.yml type definition, contains: definitions of special data fields for this type with basic validation
     - list.php: cell renderer used to render the list cell